 Performance Tests

 The technique presented in this work, for the display of labels on geometric surfaces, uses two rendering passes, and the first adds little complexity to the CAD graphics engine – in the first pass, calculations are added only to generate the texture coordinates and for the fragment shader to write information on two buffers instead of one.
-In the second pass several per pixel operations are executed and also some accesses to different textures.
+In the second pass several per pixel operations are executed and also some accesses to different textures are performed.
 Therefore, it’s important to evaluate the performance of the proposed technique, especially when the application utilizes higher resolutions.
-To answer those questions tests were done and are presented below.
+To answer those questions, tests were done and are presented below.

-For the first tests a scene with quads with random dimensions and positions were created, with texture coordinates generated in the simplest way, so that labels occupies the entire area of the objects and, therefore, calculations related to labeling were done for all the quads’ pixels.
+For the first tests, a scene with quads with random dimensions and positions was created, with texture coordinates generated in the simplest way, so that labels occupy the entire area of the objects and, therefore, calculations related to labeling were done for all the quads’ pixels.
 The object’s labels had different characters and sizes.
 The same scene was used to compare the performance of the versions with and without labels, whereas in the first case the algorithm does just the first pass and doesn’t perform any calculation related to labeling, not even the generation of texture coordinates for the geometries.
-One of the created scenes, with 100,000 objects and resolution of 1920x1200 is shown on Figure 8.
-It is worth mentioning that labels have whitespace characters before and after the text and the entire surface of the quads have labels.
+One of the created scenes, with 100,000 objects and resolution of 1920x1200 is shown in Figure 8.
+It is worth mentioning that labels have whitespace characters before and after the text, and that the entire surface of each quad has a label.